arrow-kt/arrow/kategory-docs/docs/docs/effects/async/README.md

   }
 ```

-### Syntax
+### Syntax inside Monad Comprehensions

+All the syntax functions are geared towards using `AsyncContext` inside [Monad Comprehension]({{ '/docs/patterns/monadcomprehensions' | relative_url }})
+to create blocks of code to be run asynchronously.

 #### (() -> A)#runAsync

 Runs the current function in the AsyncContext passed as a parameter.
+It doesn't await for its result.
+Use `bind()` on the return, or the alias `bindAsync()`.

 Note that error handling or wrapping of exceptions depends on the implementation.